andrewacashner/hearingfaithms/chapters/chapter-3.md

 -->

 <!-- TODO
+- Style questions
-- check Scriptural quotations: when to use Vulgate or own translation vs NRSV;
+    + check Scriptural quotations: when to use Vulgate or own translation vs NRSV;
-  Greek vs. Latin
+    + Greek vs. Latin
-- cite sermons so that ibid can work
-- Spanish quotes vs italics?
+    + Spanish quotes vs italics?
-- policy on date format?
+    + policy on date format?
+- Code problems
+    + cite sermons so that ibid can work
 -->